kirthana739/Crochetlux/README.md

 # Crochetlux
-ull Stack E-Commerce and Data Analytics Platform using Python Flask, SQLite3, JavaScript and Jinja2 with SQL business metrics analysis
+Full Stack E-Commerce and Data Analytics Platform using Python Flask, SQLite3, JavaScript and Jinja2 with SQL business metrics analysis